kehantan/labbook/docs/cell_culture/cell_count.rst

     * This approach reduce the amount of fresh complete DMEM used.
     * If using this approach, just use :math:`\times 5` for dilution factor in the formula.
 Insert the correct dilution factor into the formula if other dilution factor was used.

-**Note:**

-This protocol is not a strict instruction, just some suggestions which can help ease your workflow.
-You can of course, adjust the parameters (volume of cell suspension, dilution factor, etc.) according to your needs.